 My exposure to the security testing

-Initially, I only learnt how to utilise ZAP for the security testing but then offloaded the findings to the developers to solve.
+Initially, I only learned how to utilize ZAP for the security testing but then offloaded the findings to the developers to solve.
 I did not truly understand what the results or report meant.
 However, my perspective on that changed and I began taking responsibility for the findings from the report and began helping the developers on how to fix these issues.

-In order to satisfy my curiosity, I knew that reading was not sufficient and that I had to get a more hands on approach to gain a better understanding of these vulnerabilities.
-Initially I learnt about different tools and how and where to use them, such as Nmap, Metasploit, Burp Suite, and SQLmap.
-Then I ventured onto hacking platforms such DVWA, OWASP Juice Shop and HacktheBox so that I could practice using these tools safely without fear of breaching any laws.
+In order to satisfy my curiosity, I knew that reading was not sufficient and that I had to get a more hands-on approach to gain a better understanding of these vulnerabilities.
+Initially, I learned about different tools and how and where to use them, such as Nmap, Metasploit, Burp Suite, and SQLmap.
+Then I ventured onto hacking platforms such DVWA, OWASP Juice Shop, and HacktheBox so that I could practice using these tools safely without fear of breaching any laws.

 Transitioning to penetration testing

 Fundamentally, the methodology of software testing and penetration testing is essentially the same as each other.
 You scrape through an application and see if you can produce an unexpected or undesirable result.
 However, with penetration testing, when you receive an unexpected result you try to act upon your findings by exploiting the vulnerabilities that have been found.
 It was this extra step that enthralled me and the desire and curiosity that pushed me to make the transition into penetration testing.

 When I first started off I knew that I was severely lacking in some areas, such as networking, and that I required extra focus on those topics.
 Despite the studying I had conducted prior, I would in no way call myself ‘proficient.’
 I had a high-level understanding of topics such as scripting, tools, penetration testing methodology but a deeper level of understanding was required.
 But that’s what excited me about the field, I was fascinated by the idea that there is an endless stream of information and knowledge that I could hope to acquire if I were to dedicate the time and energy.